CrossGeeks/FacebookClientPlugin/docs/FacebookGraphRequests.md

 Usage:

-//Get all friends that are authorized on your facebook app
+Get all friends that are authorized on your facebook app

 ```cs